As protests roar, LGBT+ activists see chance to return to ‘radical roots’

-MEXICO CITY/NEW YORK, June 1 (Thomson Reuters Foundation) - A s widespread protests over racial injustice roiled the country, LGBT+ campaigners on Monday, the start of the annual Pride month, called for a return to the rebellious origins of the U.S. gay rights movement.
+MEXICO CITY/NEW YORK (Thomson Reuters Foundation) - As widespread protests over racial injustice roiled the country, LGBT+ campaigners on Monday, the start of the annual Pride month, called for a return to the rebellious origins of the U.S. gay rights movement.

 Pride celebrations have come under criticism for becoming heavily commercialized and straying from their roots, and the outrage sparked by the killing of George Floyd is an opportunity to return to protests for social justice, advocates said.